sundeepbassi/djangopetblog/README.md

 To create  multiple directories in our templates folder was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To add and modify the code in the login.html template was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.